 This is such a simple concept, but it’s so often overlooked by brides & grooms!
 Sit down together and have conversations about what your wedding will look and feel like.
 You have the time, after all!

 Ask yourself these questions to get started:

-If you were planning to get married in mid 2020, consider eloping!
+If you were planning to get married in 2020 or 2021, consider eloping!
 This significantly cuts down your task list in all categories.
-Instead of hiring a bunch of vendors, you only need an officiant, a photographer, and possibly a planner or travel agent.
+Instead of hiring a bunch of vendors, you may only need an officiant, a photographer, and possibly a planner or travel agent.

 Are you someone who’s never imagined what it would be like to have a small wedding or elopement?
 Start picturing it…

-Recently, I’ve also seen couples decide to elope on their original date and plan a larger wedding reception for later.
+Recently, I’ve also seen couples decide to elope on their original date and plan a larger wedding reception later on.
 You can still rent a venue, wear your wedding dress, and have a cake at the reception.
-There are a lot of ways you could do it.
+There are a lot of ways you could do it!

 When you got engaged, I know you didn’t factor a global pandemic into your plans.
 This isn’t ideal.
 I’ve been working with most of my Spring 2020 couples to reschedule their weddings in some way or another.
 Being forced to cancel plans and postpone your wedding is heartbreaking.

 Know that your vendors are there for you.
 If you don’t have any vendors yet, now more than ever, it’s vital to have wedding professionals on your side.
 No one knows how the rest of this year will go down, but having experts to help you problem-solve is so helpful.
 We’re in this together.